jicahoo/postgres-query-optimize-notes/README.md

 * Avoid UNION ALL?
 UNION vs UNION ALL?
 Index can't be leveraged?
 * TABLE, INDEX, TEMP TABLE.
 * Query Plan: InitPlan -- One-time function call and remember the result ($N) to be used in other places.
+* Some DB connection middleware will use Prepared statement.
+The performance of preparted statement and direct statement (sql) are often differrent.

 ## Common optimize measurements.